 - You get to become a DVM while living on a tropical island.

 - They have an active animal hospital that serves the whole island of St. Kitts, which provides a great learning opportunity.
+Working in this animal hospital as a student will help you get hands on experience.
+Learning what do vets do is important for your success.

 - Tuition as of 2020 is $208,726.00.